 If you suspect a person of carrying out FGM, or think someone you know has been a victim, or may be soon, visit our How to report possible child abuse page to find a range of ways to get in touch.
 Alternatively, call the national FGM helpline on 0800 028 3550.

 If you are a regulated professional, such as a health worker, social worker or teacher, you are required by law to report any ‘known’ cases of FGM directly to the police via our non-emergency number 101.
+If you're deaf or hard of hearing, use our textphone service on 18001 101.

 ‘Known’ means that you have either visually identified that FGM has been carried out, or you have had direct verbal disclosure from the child affected.